Pooja123667/Seva/README.md

 # Seva
 Mobile Application
 "Seva" is an android mobile applicaiion for food donation and collection by the people who need.
+A single platform where individuals can donate left-over edible food to the people in need like NGOs, Orphanages, Animal shelters, Old-Age homes, etc.

 Technologies used -
-Made using Android Studio, JAVA, XML
+Made using Android Studio, JAVA, XML, PHP, MySQL